zhou2802/Worthingon_Industries/README.md

 ORIGINAL_DATA_DO_NOT_TOUCH.xlsx:
 This is the orginal workbook sent from Worthington Industries.
 As the file name suggests, this file should not be edited except under extreme circumstances.
 It's only purpose is to be a (hopefully unnecessary) backup.

+Worthington_Industries.Rproj:
+This file contains workspace data for our R analysis.

+clean_data.RData:
+This file contains an object that has all 5 data sets saved in a format native to R and will be used for our R analysis.

+data_cleaner.R:
+This R script cleans the data sets found in the Data folder and then writes the newly cleaned data sets to both the Cleaned_Data folder (as .csv files) and to clean_data.RData.